-Additionally, the state legislature passed a bill in 1996 putting the Vermont Children's Trust Fund on the state income tax returns, Line 29A.
-Annual donation income from the tax check-off averages $65,000.
+Additionally, the state legislature passed a bill in 1996 putting the Vermont Children's Trust Fund on the state income tax returns, Line 29D.
+Annual donation income from the tax check-off averages $55,000.

 2. Who manages the Trust Fund?

 The Children and Family Council for Prevention Programs (CFCPP), a 21 member state advisory group appointed by the Governor for their expertise in childhood issues, oversees the Fund.
 Employees of the Agency of Human Services serve on the Council.
 The Agency of Human Services, with the guidance of the CFCPP members, approves grant awards.
-Members of the CFCPP established VCTF and originally served on the Foundation board.
+Members of the CFCPP established Vermont Children's Trust Foundation and originally served on the Foundation board.

-At the request of the State of Vermont, VCTF entered into an agreement in 2009 to manage the Children’s Trust Fund on behalf of the State.
+At the request of the State of Vermont, VCTF entered into an agreement in 2009 to manage the Children’s Trust Fund.